 • A few figs per week are OK ✔️

-• B complex vitamins are another nutrient that is found in figs. These vitamins help keep your dog’s energy levels up and support their overall health.
+• B-complex vitamins found in figs help sustain your dog’s energy levels and contribute to overall well-being.

-• Magnesium is another nutrient that is found in figs. This mineral is important for dogs because it helps with muscle and nerve function, as well as bone health.
+• Magnesium, another nutrient in figs, supports muscle and nerve function as well as bone health.

 dired figs or fresh figs